Sugar and spice and everything nice, well, that’s not how this story is starting, lol.

-And so, for those that love cinnamon and spice and everything nice, this is your recipe.
+And so, for those who love cinnamon and spice and everything nice, this is your recipe.
+Keep in mind, that my recipes are all about simplicity.

 Whether you are hosting a party, creating homemade gifts to share this season, or just want something delicious to munch on, try these.